 Now let’s get our hands dirty with a simple project using AWS Lambda and DynamoDB – AWS’s in-house NoSQL database.
 DynamoDB will be the source of our trigger and Lambda will respond to those changes.
 We will use node.js to write our function.

 Here’s how it will work: if there is any change in a specified DynamoDB table, it should trigger a function that will print the event details.
 Let’s take it step-by-step:

 - You will be asked to select a blueprint.
 Blueprints are sample configurations of event sources and Lambda functions.
 You can ignore this by clicking on skip.

 - Provide Lambda with some basic details as shown below and paste the Node.js code that you want to be triggered automatically whenever a new item is added in dynamoDB.
-Also make sure the Role you select has all required permissions.
+Also, make sure the Role you select has all the required permissions.

-Note: The selected role should have following policy attached to it:
+Note: The selected role should have the following policy attached to it:

-- Verify the details in next screen and click Create Function.
+- Verify the details in the next screen and click Create Function.

 - Now, if you select the Lambda service you’ve created and click the Event Sources tab, there will be no records.
 But there should be an entry pointing to the source to which the Lambda function will respond.
 In our case its dynamo DB.

 2. Create a DynamoDB table

 Follow these steps to create a new Dynamo DB table: